Altinity/antalya-examples/kubernetes/README.md

 input_format_parquet_use_metadata_cache = 1, enable_filesystem_cache = 1;
 ```

-Successive queries will complete somewhat faster due to caching.
+Successive queries will complete faster as caches load.

+### Improving performance by scaling up the swarm

-Next, increase the size of the swarm server by directly editing the
+You can at any time increase the size of the swarm server by directly
-swarm CHI resource, changing the number of shards to 8, and submitting
+editing the swarm CHI resource, changing the number of shards to 8,
-the changes.
+and submitting the changes.
 (Example using manifest files.)

 ```
 kubectl edit chi swarm